 Spend some time getting lost in some music.
 Throw on your favorite albums or songs, or look for some new music to enjoy.
-Explore some music website to find something new to stream.
-If the service offers options for you to support artist, consider donating.
+Explore some music websites to find something new to stream.
+If the service offers options for you to support artists, consider donating.
 Try listening to soothing music to help relieve stress and anxiety.

 9. Connect with Others